randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 - If the leader is selected for deletion during a replacement for upgrade or scale down, the etcd cluster will be unavailable during that period as leader election takes place.
 Small time periods of unavailability should not significantly impact the running of the managed cluster’s API server.
 - Replication of the etcd log, if done for a sufficiently large datastore and saturates the network, machines may fail leader election, bringing down the cluster.
 To mitigate this, the control plane provider will only create machines serially, ensuring cluster health before moving onto operations for the next machine.
 - When performing a scaling operation, or an upgrade using create-swap-delete, there are periods when there are an even number of nodes.
 Any network partitions or host failures that occur at this point will cause the etcd cluster to split brain.
 Etcd 3.4 is under consideration for Kubernetes 1.17, which brings non-voting cluster members, which can be used to safely add new machines without affecting quorum.
 [Changes to kubeadm](https://github.com/kubernetes/kubeadm/issues/1793) will be required to support this and is out of scope for the timeframe of v1alpha3.

+#### Upgrade where changes needed to KubeadmConfig are not currently possible

+- We don't anticipate that this will immediately cause issues, but could potentially cause problems when adopt new versions of the Kubeadm configuration that include features such as kustomize templates.
+These potentially would need to be modified as part of an upgrade.

 ## Design Details